awslabs/avp-local-agent/README.md

 ### OCSF Log directory permissions

-The local authorizer provided in this crate will only require **write** access to the directory where it will write OCFS logs to.
+The local authorizer provided in this crate will require **read** and **write** access to the directory where it will write OCFS logs to.

 Suppose we have the following directory structure: